 -

-Introductio

 lytical Framework Derived: Four Dimensions and Four Principles

-Analytical Framework Applied
+lytical Framework Applied

-ressing a Potential Criticism
+ng a Potential Criticism

-heorizing People Power in International Law: General Principles of Human Rights
+rizing People Power in International Law: General Principles of Human Rights

-Ch.
-I. People Power and Human Rights: Review and Critique of the Relevant Literature
+ople Power and Human Rights: Review and Critique of the Relevant Literature

 The Problem of a Generally Applicable Positive Law of International Human Rights

 Human Rights, Natural Law, and the Law of Nations

 "Modernizing" Customary International Law

 The Trouble with Modern Custom

 The Trouble with Traditional Custom

 Takeaway

 Theories of Non-State-Centric Customary Law

 New Haven School

 Civil Society

 Beliefs and Expectations

 Takeaway

 General Principles

 Takeaway

-Ch.
-II.
-Analytical Framework
+nalytical Framework

 First Premise: Human Rights Law is a Hybrid of Int'l and Domestic Positive Law

 Second Premise: Human Rights Law is a Hybrid of Natural and Positive Law

 General Principles of Human Rights

 The Ethos of Human Rights

 Nondiscrimination

 Nonrepression

 Nonexploitation

 Nonviolence

 Synthesis

-Part Two A pplying General Principles of Human Rights to People Power Movements
+ing General Principles of Human Rights to People Power Movements

-III.
-Positive Human Rights Law Protecting Civil Resistance Movements and Participants
+ositive Human Rights Law Protecting Civil Resistance Movements and Participants

 Individual Rights Relevant to Nonviolent Civil Resistance

 The Right of Peaceful Protest

 The Joint Report Recommendations on Peaceful Assemblies

 From Peaceful Protest to People Power

 Using Human Rights Mechanisms

 Precautionary Measures

-Human Rights committee Belarus
+Human Rights Committee: Belarus

 Amparo Actions: Guatemala

 Hong Kong

 Risk of Backlash

-Ch.
-IV.
-Realizing the Positive Law of Human Rights
+ealizing the Positive Law of Human Rights

-•••• Appeal to Treaties and Treaty Bodies
+Appeal to Treaties and Treaty Bodies

 The Umbrella Movement

 Actions Organized Around Human Rights Legal Frameworks

 China

-Eqypt
+Egypt

 Pressuring States to Enforce Domestic Law Reflecting, or Implemented to Fulfill,

 International Human Rights Obligations

-From Positive Law to Natural Law 83
+From Positive Law to Natural Law {

-The Helsinki Effect 84
+The Helsinki Effect

 Ch.
-V. Realizing the Natural Law of Human Rights 87
+V. Realizing the Natural Law of Human Rights

-Evidence of Human Rights General Principles: Toward a Typology 90
+Evidence of Human Rights General Principles: Toward a Typology

-Statements by Movement Participants and Leaders 90
+Statements by Movement Participants and Leaders

-Movement Education 93
+Movement Education

-Public Opinion Survey Research 96
+Public Opinion Survey Research

-Signs, Slogans, Songs and Poetry 99
+Signs, Slogans, Songs and Poetry

-Legal and Institutional Outcomes 101
+Legal and Institutional Outcomes 1

-Mixed Motives and Trojan Horses: Ambiguous or Countervailing Evidence 102
+Mixed Motives and Trojan Horses: Ambiguous or Countervailing Evid

-Expressions of Patriotism 103
+Expressions of Patriotism

-Insults and Threats of Violence 104
+Insults and Threats of Violence 10

 Ch.
 VI.
-Making International Law Human Rights Law 109
+Making International Law Human Rights Law

-Prosecutions and Transitional Justice 111
+Prosecutions and Transitional Justice

-Takeaway 114
+Takeaway 1

-Right to be Free from Corruption 115
+Right to be Free from Corruption

-The Right to be Free from Corruption as a Human Right 117
+The Right to be Free from Corruption as a Human Right

-Augmenting Natural Law with General Principles 119
+Augmenting Natural Law with General Principles

-Takeaway 121
+Takeaway 1

-Right to Democratic Self-Determination 122
+Right to Democratic Self-Determination 1

-Takeaway 125
+Takeaway 1

-In Conclusion: Takeaways of the Monograph Findings for Various Constituents 129
+In Conclusion: Takeaways of the Monograph Findings for Various Constitue ents 1

-What is in the Monograph for Legal and Other Scholars 129
+What is in the Monograph for Legal and Other Scholars

-What is in the Monograph for Civil Resisters 132
+What is in the Monograph for Civil Resisters 1

 What is in the Monograph for International and Local Civil Society

-Organizations and their Representatives 133
+Organizations and their Representatives

-What is in the Monograph for the International Community 135
+What is in the Monograph for the International Community 1

-Glossary of Terms 138
+Glossary of Terms

-Appendix: A Brief Introduction to the Positive Law of Human Rights 142
+Appendix: A Brief Introduction to the Positive Law of Human Rights 1

-What International Law is 142
+What International Law is 1-

-International Agreements 142
+International Agreements 1

-International Custom or Customary Law 143
+International Custom or Customary Law

-General Principles of Law 144
+General Principles of Law

-Subjects of International Law 144
+Subjects of International Law

-International Human Rights Law 145
+International Human Rights Law 1

-Instruments of International Human Rights 145
+Instruments of International Human Rights 1

-Enforcement of International Human Rights 146
+Enforcement of International Human Rights